code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 In this example, we will **run Spring Batch without a database**.
 Instead, an in-memory `Map` based repository is used.

-> For this to work we need to specify <var>exclude = {DataSourceAutoConfiguration.class}</var>.
+> The `spring-boot-starter-batch` starter has a dependency on `spring-boot-starter-jdbc` and will try to instantiate a datasource.
+Specify <var>exclude = {DataSourceAutoConfiguration.class}</var>.
 This prevents Spring Boot from auto-configuring a `DataSource` connection to a database.

 {% highlight java %}
 package com.codenotfound.batch;